Welcome to the SimScale Documentation. These pages aim to provide detailed information about how to use the SimScale simulation platform.

 Learn more about the simulation capabilities of SimScale.
 SimScale’s simulation capabilities span from Finite Element Analysis over Computational Fluid Dynamics to Thermal Analysis.
-This section provides information on the types of problems that can be simulated, as well as explanation on the different models and solver types.
+This section provides information on the types of problems that can be simulated, as well as an explanation of the different models and solver types.

 Post-processing refers to the visualization of simulation results.
-Depending on your simulation, the result files can exceed multiple gigabytes in size, making a powerful and reliable vizualization environment essential.
-With the online post-processor, SimScale provides a state-of-the art tool for vizualizing simulation result data.
-Learn more about how to vizualize your simulation results with SimScale and how to conclude design changes in the following section:
+Depending on your simulation, the result files can exceed multiple gigabytes in size, making a powerful and reliable visualization environment essential.
+With the online post-processor, SimScale provides a state-of-the-art tool for visualizing simulation result data.
+Learn more about how to visualize your simulation results with SimScale and how to conclude design changes in the following section: